 Clients’ images are only used on the website portfolio, social media sites and the blog with written consent and / or after signing a contract.
 If being used on a third party wedding blog or magazine this would have written consent from the client beforehand.
 Images that are used within another supplier’s portfolio again would have written consent from both clients and us.

-Pixieset (your gallery) is used as an online backup for shoots.
-I keep photos for up two years unless contacted.
+Pixieset (your gallery) is used as an online backup for shoots for 7days.
+Once you download/receive your digital images I recommend that you back them up multiple times.
+I keep photos for up two years unless contacted but this must not be relied upon if you loose your digital images.

-We try to keep all images for 2 years after a photography session.
-This is a personal choice and clients must not rely on the fact that we keep images just in case our hard drives become damaged and unusable.
-It is our hope that if a client does have a problem with their copies of images that we would still have a back up for them but this cannot be presumed or relied upon.
+I try to keep all images for 2 years after a photography session.
+This is a personal choice and clients must not rely on the fact that I keep images just in case our hard drives become damaged and unusable.
+It is my hope that if a client does have a problem with their copies of images that we would still have a back up for them but this cannot be presumed or relied upon.

 Social Media Policy & Usage